UFOs: Past, Present, and Future: Reception and legacy

 In 1976, The Miami News reporter Marilyn Moore called it "a fine presentation on the topic, narrated by the late Rod Serling which serves as a sad reminder of the many excellent shows he gave us over the years."

-According to Jason Colavito, sources conflict as to if the movie was commissioned by Republicans or Nixon for political purposes, but "It is clear that no one—not the government, or Rod Serling, or anyone else involved in this film—checked any of the facts at all before declaring that aliens and humans have long been interacting."
+According to Jason Colavito, sources conflict as to if the movie was commissioned by Republicans or Nixon for political purposes, but stated: "It is clear that no one—not the government, or Rod Serling, or anyone else involved in this film—checked any of the facts at all before declaring that aliens and humans have long been interacting."

-The Holloman landing sequence has been noted for it similarities to the finale of the later Spielberg film Close Encounters of the Third Kind.
+The Holloman landing sequence has been noted for its similarities to the finale of the later Spielberg film Close Encounters of the Third Kind.

 Awards and nominations

 The film was nominated for Best Documentary Film at the 33rd Golden Globe Awards.
 It lost to Youthquake!